JSDoc/TSDoc conventions for @fuzdev packages.

 (or its return type's), not in downstream CLAUDE.md or architecture docs.

-mdz renders TSDoc through the library.json pipeline, so the detail stays
+mdz renders TSDoc through the virtual:svelte-docinfo pipeline, so the detail

 CLAUDE.md entries should read as one-line pointers: symbol name plus a short hook.
-If you're writing three sentences about what a function returns or how it interacts with sibling symbols, that content belongs in source TSDoc.
-The failure mode is drift: CLAUDE.md prose goes stale because it lives far from the code it describes, while TSDoc on the same symbol often stays current because it's visible during the edit.
+Three sentences about what a function returns or how it interacts with sibling symbols belong in source TSDoc.
+The failure mode is drift: CLAUDE.md prose goes stale living far from the code it describes, while TSDoc on the same symbol stays current because it's visible during the edit.

 Complete sentences ending in a period.
 Separate summary from details with a blank line: